 - All-Purpose LMS – Designed to support any or all of the above, simultaneously.
 All-purpose LMSs are the biggest, most comprehensive, most configurable kind of corporate learning system but seldom can do it all at a high level.
 Jack of all trades, master of none.
 They can also be costly to license, implement and support but if deployed correctly offer significant economies of scale in cost, licensing and content sharing.

 A key takeaway here is that there is a big difference between what an LMS “can do” vs. “designed to do.”

 Many corporate LMS vendors think they are all-purpose but are really just employee LMSs that have external users or B2C commerce.
 Pure extended enterprise vendors bring a new level of ecommerce, interface design, social media, marketing automation and web expertise unknown to the typical HR-oriented learning system.

 In future posts, we will dig into each of the above four types and provide more detail, characteristics, case studies, top vendors and more.

-Sure, you can find any old LMS to manage learners and content, but if you want to use learning technology as a competitive differentiator, find a specialist flavor.
-It is a fascinating time to be an LMS selection consultant.
+Sure, you can find any old LMS to help you manage learners and content, but if you want to use learning technology as a competitive differentiator, consider a specialist flavor.
+With the breadth and depth of variety available, this is a fascinating time to be an LMS selection consultant.